evgenyneu/SigmaSwiftStatistics/README.md

   * Returns nil if arrays x and y have different number of values.
   * Returns nil for empty arrays or arrays containing a single element.
+  * Same as COVARIANCE.S function in Microsoft Excel.

 #### Formula